nickuntitled/nickuntitled/README.md

 👋 Hi, I’m @nickuntitled (Kittisak Chotikkakamthorn)

-- I have already finished internship in artificial intelligence/machine learning on computer vision in department of electrical engineering, National Chung Cheng University, Taiwan.
+A former engineering internship with experiences in machine learning/deep learning development and optimization, combined with model deployment on production with the limited server resources, applications of machine learning to solve medical problems, and medical and engineering degrees.

-- My interest is related to Python, Machine Learning (with Deep Learning), Computer Vision, and Applied Artificial Intelligence in Medicine.
-- Follow me on [https://nickuntitled.com](https://nickuntitled.com) or [X (Formerly Twitter](https://twitter.com/nicknznick).
+My focused interest is related to Python, SQL, Docker, Git, Linux, Machine Learning (with Deep Learning framework from PyTorch/Tensorflow), Computer Vision, and Applied Artificial Intelligence in Medicine.
+For those who are interested, follow me on [https://nickuntitled.com](https://nickuntitled.com) or [Linkedin](www.linkedin.com/in/kittisak-chotikkakamthorn-09a7b3118).

 <!---
 nickuntitled/nickuntitled is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.